 James spent over ten years of his career as a security architect and deputy head of the Information Security profession at BAE Systems Detica; he previously worked at Nortel Networks in the United States.
 James has always been fascinated by innovative ways of counteracting the growth of crime and fraud in computer networks and developing effective ways of measuring and managing the security big picture.
 In 2011 this journey led to an exploration of digital footprints, and their impact on the security of the modern business.
 James is a regular speaker at technology events and cybersecurity conferences across the globe and is regularly quoted in the press.

-Trey Darley currently serves as Director of Standards Development at New Context.
-He's been working in infosec for years, including stints at NATO and Splunk's Security Practice.
-Trey is actively developing security-focused open standards, serving as a co-chair within the OASIS Cyber Threat Intelligence (CTI) Technical Committee responsible for STIX/TAXII and heavily engaged with the OpenC2 Technical Committee.
+Trey Darley is part of the CERT.be team, where he serves as Cyber Security Expert, CTI Strategist.
+Trey also serves alongside Richard Struse as co-chair of the OASIS Cyber Threat Intelligence (CTI) Technical Committee responsible for STIX/TAXII.
+He's been working in infosec for years, including stints at NATO and Splunk's Security Practice, and most recently as Director of Standards Development at New Context.
 Trey's articles have been featured in publications such as IEEE Security and Privacy and USENIX ;login:.
-He has presented at a number of security conferences, including O'Reilly Security, BruCON, USENIX LISA, and various FIRST events.
-Trey is a FIRST Liaison Member, official liaison between OASIS and FIRST, a long-time member of the BruCON organizing committee, OASIS Technical Advisory Board member, Technical Director of the IoT ISAO, and a CISSP.
+He has presented at a number of security conferences, including O'Reilly Security, BruCON, USENIX LISA, RSAC, and various FIRST events.
+Trey is the official liaison between OASIS and FIRST, a long-time member of the BruCON organizing committee, a member of the OASIS Technical Advisory Board, and a CISSP.

 Gina is Forensic IT Expert at Fox-IT’s Forensics and Incident Response department.
 Before Gina came to work at Fox-IT, she graduated with a double Master’s degree at the University of Amsterdam.
 She studied Artificial Intelligence (AI), which she really enjoyed: "ICT combined with psychology, simulating the mind of a human being on a computer."
 After her bachelor's Artificial Intelligence she started the Master with a specialization in Forensic Intelligence.
 However, the emphasis was not on Forensics.
 Therefore she chose a second master Forensic Science, where I learned all about DNA, fingerprints, trace evidence and forensic processes.